 If you develop symptoms of Coronavirus (any of the following; new continuous cough, high temperature, loss of, or change in, your normal sense of taste or smell) then you should stay at home (self-isolate), report this to us through the absence/sickness reporting procedure, and arrange to have a PCR test.

 Contact your Subject Leader as soon as possible.

-- If you have later had positive or negative test results for Covid-19, you should complete the absence/illness form again and also email email@example.com with a copy of your NHS Test result SMS.
+If you have later had positive or negative test results for Covid-19, you should complete the absence/illness form again and email email@example.com.
 This allows us to get you back to campus when safe and legal to do so.

 Remember to advise the NHS Test & Trace team that you are a Plymouth College of Art student.